adambard/learnxinyminutes-docs/perl.html.markdown

 # indicate one value will be returned.
 my $second = $animals[1];

+# The size of an array is retrieved by accessing the array in a scalar
+# context, such as assigning it to a scalar variable or using the
+# "scalar" operator.

+my $num_animals = @animals;
+print "Number of numbers: ", scalar(@numbers), "\n";

 ## Hashes
 #   A hash represents a set of key/value pairs: